OBDS-Training/OBDS_slides/git_version_control_individual/solution.md

 - Commit the changes with a suitable commit message.

-> When ready, click the button 'Commit changes...'.
+> Click the button 'Commit changes...'.
 >
 > In the pop-up window, replace the default commit message by something more appropriate.
 >